achilikin/getkey/README.md

 getkey
 ======

-Python example for raw input using getch
+Python example for raw input using getch with cursor keys parsing